kyma-project/kyma/components/eventing-controller/README.md

     make deploy-local-dry-run
     ```

-- For nats-controller, run:
+- For `nats-controller`, run:

     ```sh
     make deploy-eventing-controller-nats-local

-    ## To verify all the manifests after the processing by Kustomize without applying to the cluster, use make target deploy-eventing-controller-nats-local-dry-run
+    ## To verify all the manifests processed by Kustomize, without applying them to the cluster, use the make target called "deploy-eventing-controller-nats-local-dry-run".
     make deploy-eventing-controller-nats-local-dry-run
     ```